43ravens/NEMO_Nowcast/docs/nowcast_system/toy-example.rst

 In the spirit of "learn by doing", this section presents the practical details of building and operating a nowcast system by setting up a "toy" nowcast system with a few trival :ref:`ExampleWorkers`.
-The :ref:`subsequent sections <BuildingANowcastSystem>` provide more details reference documentation building and operating software automation systems based on this framework.
+The :ref:`subsequent sections <BuildingANowcastSystem>` provide more detailed reference documentation about building and operating software automation systems based on this framework.

+.. _CondaEnvironment:

 Conda Environment
 =================